CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

     - switch
     - wireless

 Each product or scope will have a **CONFIGURE** and/or **MONITOR** folder, to indicate the types of endpoints that are available and the permissions likely required.

 **Endpoint Types**

-- Products
     - appliance
         - CONFIGURE
             - firewall
         - MONITOR
             - performance

 ### Resource Path changes

-The endpoint URL paths will always contain the Meraki product, reducing ambiguity when working with resources with similar yet unique functionality.
+The endpoint URL paths will always contain the Meraki product if required, reducing ambiguity when working with resources that have similar yet unique functionality.

 **Product Service Groups Examples**

 `/appliance/ports`

 `/switch/ports`

 ### Authorization